hermonochy/Rescueland/The timeline of Resueland history.md

 ## 106 ADOTR: The Revolution of the Army

 In the aftermath of the monumental victory against Mega9 Ultra9 Bad Guy Land, the Rescueland Empire recognized the need for a radical transformation within its military structure.
 As the Empire expanded its influence across the galaxy, the vast number of ships and personnel required a more organized, effective, and flexible system to adapt to future conflicts.
-From 85 to 90 ADOTR, a revolution in military strategy took shape, focusing on ship classes and the integration of new technologies, enabling the Empire to maintain control over its vast territories and prepare for emerging threats.
+From 106 to 107 ADOTR, a revolution in military strategy took shape, focusing on ship classes and the integration of new technologies, enabling the Empire to maintain peace in its vast territories and prepare for emerging threats.

 The previous conflict had exposed both strengths and weaknesses within Rescueland's military capabilities.
 Although the Empire boasted trillions of ships and a fierce fighting spirit, the disparate fleet formations and outdated classifications led to inefficiencies in command and combat effectiveness.
 To address these issues, military strategists called for a comprehensive overhaul focusing on categorization, efficiency, and specialization.

 ### New Ship Classes

-During the Revolution, three new primary classes of ships were introduced: Interceptors, Battleships, and Pocket Destroyers.
+Three primary classes of ships were introduced: Interceptors, Battleships, and Pocket Destroyers.
 They were designed to be effective, while still being cheap to build.
 They would now have default weaponry and engines, to be factorised rather than being build individualy.

 1. Interceptors:
    - Role: Designed for speed and agility, interceptors serve as the primary vessels for fleet defense and offensive tactics.
 They engage in hit-and-run attacks and protect larger ships from incoming threats.